svanderburg/php-sbdata/README.md

 ```

 After constructing the form you can, for example, import the `$_POST` object into
 it and check its validity.
-The recipe is exactly the same as described earlier in
+The recipe is exactly the same as described in the
-the form examples shown earlier.
+form examples shown earlier.

 Displaying links for foreign keys
 ---------------------------------